a-bentofreire/facebook-chat-downloader/README.md

 ## Caveats

-To prevent connection timeouts, facebook-chat-downloader downloads 50 messages packages, and uses a recursive function to retrieve the next ones.
+To prevent connection timeouts, facebook-chat-downloader downloads a 50 messages package, and then it uses a recursive function to retrieve the next one package.
-If a certain chat has too many messages, it can reach a stack overflow.
+If a certain chat has too many messages, it could reach a stack overflow.

 ## License